-(B) Metering.
-Consistent with Chapter 25, Subchapter F of this title (relating to Metering), a DSP may supply, own, and maintain all necessary meters and associated equipment to record energy exports by a distribution resource and energy imports to the DSP’s distribution system.
-If the distribution resource provider selects the DSP as the entity to provide the meter, a distribution resource provider must supply, at no cost to the DSP, a suitable location on its premises for the installation of the DSP’s meters and other equipment.
-If the distribution resource provider selects an entity other than the DSP to provide a meter, then the distribution resource provider must allow the DSP access to the location the meter is installed.
-A meter is not required if a distribution resource’s control package provides metering that meets all of the measurement criteria that would be required by a separate stand-alone meter.
+(4) Metering.
+Metering must be consistent with Chapter 25, Subchapter F of this title (relating to Metering).

-(C) Tariff updates.
-Not later than 30 calendar days after the effective date of this section, a DSP must file a tariff amendment with the commission for approval to comply with this section.
-A DSP that is authorized to sell electricity must also include back-up, supplemental, and maintenance power services for distribution resources in its tariff.
+(5) Tariff updates.
+Not later than 30 calendar days after the effective date of this section, a DSP who is also a TDU must file a tariff amendment with the commission for approval to comply with this section.
+A DSP that is not also a TDU must amend its tariffs, as appropriate, to comply with this section.
+A DSP that is not also a TDU and sells electricity must also include back-up, supplemental, and maintenance power services for DERs in its tariff.

-(D) New or amended interconnection agreements.
-A new or amended interconnection agreement executed 30 or more calendar days after the commission’s approval of a DSP’s compliance tariff, filed in accordance with subparagraph (C) of this paragraph, must meet the requirements of this subsection.
+(6) New or amended interconnection agreements.
+Newly executed or amendments to existing executed interconnection agreement that are completed 30 or more calendar days after the commission’s approval of a DSP’s compliance tariff, filed in accordance with paragraph (5) of this subsection, must meet the requirements of this subsection.

-(g) Responsibilities during the interconnection process.
+(g) Responsibilities during and after interconnection.

 (1) Communications.
-A distribution resource provider must provide the DSP with complete and detailed written information concerning the proposed distribution resource during each stage of the interconnection process.
-Communications concerning the nature of a proposed distribution resource must be consistent with §25.84 of this title (relating to Reporting of Affiliate Transactions for Electric Utilities), §25.272 of this title (relating to Code of Conduct for Electric Utilities and their Affiliates), and §25.273 of this title (relating to Contracts between Electric Utilities and their Competitive Affiliates).
+A DER provider must provide the DSP with complete and detailed written information concerning the proposed DER during each stage of the interconnection process.
+Communications concerning the nature of a proposed DER must be consistent with §25.84 of this title (relating to Reporting of Affiliate Transactions for Electric Utilities), §25.272 of this title (relating to Code of Conduct for Electric Utilities and their Affiliates), and §25.273 of this title (relating to Contracts between Electric Utilities and their Competitive Affiliates).

 (2) Anticompetitive practices.
-A DSP and its affiliates must not use knowledge of a proposed distribution resource submitted to it for pre-screen study, impact study, or interconnection to prepare competing proposals to the distribution resource provider that offer either discounted rates in return for not installing the distribution resource, or offer competing distribution resources.
+A DSP and its affiliates must not use knowledge of a proposed DER submitted to it for pre-screen study, impact study, or interconnection to prepare competing proposals to the DER provider that offer either discounted rates in return for not installing the DER, or offer competing DERs.

 (3) Contribution in aid of construction.
-A DSP must acquire and construct any facilities necessary to interconnect a distribution resource in accordance with good utility practice.
+A DSP must acquire and construct any facilities necessary to interconnect a DER in accordance with good utility practice.

-(A) A DSP may require a CIAC from a distribution resource provider for the reasonably estimated costs that a DSP incurs to construct, install, or upgrade any distribution system or interconnection facilities that are necessary to operate the distribution resource at its requested service level, including such facilities inside the DSP’s substation, and for the costs of any acquisitions of the additional facilities that would affect the tax liability of a DSP.
-Such reasonably estimated costs are limited to those specified in an executed interconnection agreement and, if applicable, exceed the allowable expenditure amount included in a DSP’s tariff.
+(A) Notwithstanding any other law, a DSP may require a CIAC from a DER provider for the reasonably estimated costs that a DSP incurs to construct, install, or upgrade any distribution system or interconnection facilities that are necessary to operate the DER at its requested service level, including such facilities inside the DSP’s substation, and for the costs of any acquisitions of the additional facilities that would affect the tax liability of a DSP.
+Such reasonably estimated costs are limited to those specified in an executed interconnection agreement and, if applicable, exceed the allowable expenditure amount.
+The DSP must provide the DER provider an estimation of the itemized costs to be collected through the CIAC.

-(B) A DSP may require a distribution resource provider to post a security for the costs of planning, licensing, and constructing new or updated distribution or transmission facilities not covered by the CIAC.
+(B) Notwithstanding any other law, a DSP may require a DER provider to post a security for the costs of planning, licensing, and constructing new or updated distribution or transmission facilities not covered by the CIAC.

-(i) A DSP must return the security to a distribution resource provider within 20 business days after a distribution resource provider notifies a DSP in writing of commencement of commercial operation.
+(i) A DSP must return the security to a DER provider within 10 business days after a DER provider notifies a DSP in writing of commencement of commercial operation.